linnykoleh/Spring/Notes.md

     - classes with static initializers
     - final classes and final methods; sometimes there is need for an insurance that the code will not be misused or to make sure that an object is constructed correctly
     - private methods and fields

-### Spring Boot's property sources

-Spring Boot uses a very particular `PropertySource` order that is designed to allow sensible overriding of values.

-Properties are considered in the following order:
-- Devtools global settings properties on your home directory (~/.spring-boot-devtools.properties when devtools is active).
-- `@TestPropertySource` annotations on your tests.
-- `@SpringBootTest#properties` annotation attribute on your tests.
-- Command line arguments.
-- Properties from `SPRING_APPLICATION_JSON` (inline JSON embedded in an environment variable or system property).
-- `ServletConfig` init parameters.
-- `ServletContext` init parameters.
-- JNDI attributes from `java:comp/env`.
-- Java System properties (`System.getProperties()`).
-- OS environment variables.
-- A `RandomValuePropertySource` that has properties only in random.*.
-- Profile-specific application properties outside of your packaged jar (`application-{profile}.properties` and YAML variants).
-- Profile-specific application properties packaged inside your jar (`application-{profile}.properties` and YAML variants).
-- Application properties outside of your packaged jar (`application.properties` and YAML variants).
-- Application properties packaged inside your jar (`application.properties` and YAML variants).
-- `@PropertySource` annotations on your `@Configuration` classes.
-- Default properties (specified by setting `SpringApplication.setDefaultProperties`).

 ## Testing Rest with Spring boot